wso2/docs-is/en/includes/references/grant-types.md

 {% endif %}

 ## Token exchange grant

-OAuth 2.0 token exchange is a grant type in the OAuth 2.0 framework that enables the exchange of one type of token for another.
+OAuth 2.0 token exchange is a grant type in the OAuth 2.0 framework that enables the exchange of one type of token for another with a different set of permissions or attributes.
 This grant type is defined in the [OAuth Token Exchange specification (RFC 8693)](https://datatracker.ietf.org/doc/html/rfc8693){:target="_blank"}

-The token exchange grant type is useful in scenarios where an application needs to obtain a different type of access token with a different set of permissions or attributes than the one it currently possesses.
-It allows an application to act on a user's or another entity's behalf, obtaining a new access token that represents the requested authorization.

-!!! note "note"
-    Currently, {{ product_name }} supports the following capabilities of the OAuth 2.0 Token Exchange specification:

-    - Impersonation semantics of the OAuth 2.0 token exchange grant type.
-    - Exchanging JWT security tokens in the token exchange flow.

 The following diagram shows how the token exchange grant flow works.